geminiplanetimager/gpi_pipeline/documentation/index.rst

    * To learn more about each step of the data reduction process, consult :ref:`Reducing GPI data Step by Step <processing_step_by_step>`.
 For more about file formats, FITS headers, etc, consult the :ref:`IFS data handbook <ifs-data-handbook>`.

+**Getting Help**: The main channel for support of this software is the `Gemini Data Reduction Forum <http://drforum.gemini.edu>`_.
+Please post questions there and mark them with the tag `gpi`.
+Gemini staff and members of the GPI data analysis team monitor that forum to help support the Gemini community in using GPI.
+You may also wish to consult the :ref:`FAQ <faq>`.
+Contributions of improvements to the software or this documentation are very much welcomed.